maniche04/manualcanias/docs/sales/sitiq/index.rst

 	:scale: 75%
 	:alt: SITIQ - Purchase History

 The purchase history dialog displays the last 30 purchase transactions for the selected item.
 Order Date range can be provided in the dialog box to search for the transactions within a specific period.
+Also, the number of rows displayed can be set by typing in the desired number in Row Count field.

 .. image:: purhistory_dates.PNG
 	:align: center